lovebarnowls/softwareremove/static/Readme.txt

 sql must be removed for all users.

 Security patches for the operating system and all critical software should be kept up to date.
-Note: For this image, please DO NOT RUN sudo apt-get update && upgrade, as we have over 1GB of updates required, which will take a long time and server cost.
-You are free to do so for our final image.
+<B>Note: For this image, please DO NOT RUN sudo apt-get update && upgrade, as we have over 1GB of updates required, which will take a long time and server cost.
+You are free to do so for our final image.</B>

 Auditing should be enable to allow the security team to determine who tries to log into the system.